nextgis/docs_ngweb/source/admin_interface.rst

    Resource groups.

-The content of resource group is displayed after a click on resource name in a child resources pane of main resource group.
+The content of resource group is displayed after a click on resource name in a child resources pane of main resource group (see item 4 in :numref:`admin_index_pic`).
 On resource group page there is a pane with a list of resources in root group and user permissions pane.
 Layer properties are displayed after a click on a name of a layer in child resources pane.
 E.g. user can click on a resource of type vector layer.

 After a click on layer in child resources pane user is taken to a vector layer properties and attributes page (see  :numref:`options_resource_group`).